donnafarberlab/MMoCHi/docs/Input_Output_Specs.md

     - Column names must correspond to the feature names, and row names should correspond to the `anndata.AnnData.obs_names`

 #### `.obs`
-- The index of the `.obs`, also stored in `anndata.AnnData.obs_names`, should correspond to cell-barcode identitiy.
+- The index of the `.obs`, also stored in `anndata.AnnData.obs_names`, should correspond to cell-barcode identity.
 While the actual values of these are not important, they must be unique and a string, not integers.
     - For `.obs_names` that are already encoded as integers, this can be changed using `adata.obs_names = adata.obs_names.astype(str)`

 - For landmark registration of protein expression or batch-integrated classification, MMoCHi expects a column in the `.obs` delineating batch.